Types of Pipe Hangers & Clamps & Hardware & Pipe Saddles

 In reality, the 40 nominal bore part bears little resemblance to the size and dimensions of the U-bolt.
 This is because the nominal bore of a pipe is a measurement of the inside diameter of the line.

 Engineers are interested in this because they design a tube by the amount of fluid/gas it can transport.
-However, as a much wider audience now uses U-bolts to clamp any tubing/round bar, a more convenient measurement system should be used.
+However, as a wider audience now uses U-bolts to clamp any tubing/round bar, a more convenient measurement system should be used.

 Four elements uniquely define any U-bolt: